odanoburu/FreeLing-User-Manual/processing-classes.md

 The submodule of the dictionary handler that deals with affixes requires a set of affixation rules.

-The file consists of two (optional) sections: `&lt;Suffixes&gt;` and `&lt;Prefixes&gt;`.
+The file consists of two (optional) sections: `<Suffixes>` and `<Prefixes>`.
 The first one contains suffixation rules, and the second, prefixation rules.
 They may appear in any order.

 Both kinds of rules have the same format, and only differ in whether the affix is checked at the beggining or at the end of the word.